-Support of Youth Equine Programs
+- Support of Youth Equine Programs

-- Coordinated kiosks at trail-heads to assist all trail users
+- Coordinate kiosks at trail-heads to assist all trail users

 - Support the development of a new highway kiosk for T. Ed Garrison Arena

-- Hunter/Jumper Arena at the T. Ed Garrison Arena
+- Large Hunter/Jumper Arena at the T. Ed Garrison Arena

 - Additional Outdoor Show Arenas at the T. Ed Garrison Arena